Reflective Practice Worksheet for Pilates Instructors

 Reflective practice simply means taking time to pause after teaching, notice what happened in class, and think about how you can adapt or grow.
 It’s about becoming curious about your own teaching and your clients’ responses.

-For anyone training to become a certified Pilates instructor, reflection is a vital habit.
-It helps you:
+Whether you're training to become a certified Pilates instructor or have been teaching for years, reflection is a vital habit.

 A free tool for certified Pilates Instructors to get you started